Partners in Permanency

 Contact Our Team

-If you'd like to learn more about PIP, please complete the Partners in Permanency General Interest Form, and we'll connect with you in the next couple days.
+If you'd like to learn more about PiP, please complete the Partners in Permanency General Interest Form, and we'll connect with you in the next couple of days.
 We look forward to hearing from you!

 Program Spotlight: Partners in Permanency Supports Healthy Family Reunification

 "Two moms sit in different parts of the courtroom, in different areas of the agency, in different corners of the city.
 They have more in common than they realize, but for now, their experiences seem quite different..."
 Read Blog